Blue Jackets beat Lightning 3-1, snap 4-game winless skid

 BLUE (JACKETS) DEBUT

 Columbus D Mikko Lehtonen made his debut for the Blue Jackets on Tuesday paired with Dean Kukan, who appeared in his 100th career game.
 Lehtonen was acquired from the Toronto Maple Leafs on March 10 in exchange for G Veini Vehvilainen.
-Lehtonen appeared in nine games for Toronto earlier this season, registering three assist.
+Lehtonen appeared in nine games for Toronto earlier this season, registering three assists.

 https://apnews.com/hub/NHL and https://twitter.com/AP_Sports